-One of the significant elements of the October 2006 monitoring regulations was the establishment of a multi-pollutant National Core (NCore) monitoring network to provide tracelevel air quality measurements.
+One of the significant elements of the October 2006 monitoring regulations was the establishment of a multi-pollutant National Core (NCore) monitoring network to provide trace-level air quality measurements.
 The District launched an NCore station at its McMillan site (11-001-0043) in January 2011.
-Then, to fulfill the monitoring requirements of the 2008 Pb NAAQS, DOEE established an ambient Pb monitor at the NCore site in January 2012 and terminated at the end of 2016 after monitoring requirements were revised.
+Then, to fulfill the monitoring requirements of the 2008 Pb NAAQS, DOEE established an ambient Pb monitor at the NCore site in January 2012, which was later terminated at the end of 2016 after monitoring requirements were revised.
+In August 2017, a special purpose monitor was installed to determine PM{2.5} pollution at the King Greenleaf Recreation Center in the Buzzard Point community.
+The King Greenleaf Recreation Center site (11-001-0053) officially became part of the SLAMS network as of January 2018.
+The Hains Point monitor has been permanently shut down.